 Beau Dick: Devoured by Consumerism

-White Columns Gallery will be hosting Beau Dick: Devoured by Consumerism in New York City, in collaboration with Fazakas Gallery.
-Devoured by Consumerism is the last exhibition that Beau conceived before his passing in 2017.
-By sharing works inspired by the Kwakwaka‘wakw Winter Ceremonies, Beau hoped to spark change in a world he saw devouring itself under the ravenous pressures of capitalism.
+Devoured by Consumerism is the last exhibition conceived by the late Kwakwaka'wakw artist, activist and chief, Beau Dick (1955-2017).
+By sharing works inspired by the Kwakwaka'wakw Winter Ceremonies, Beau hoped to spark change in a world he saw devouring itself under the ravenous pressures of capitalism.

-The exhibition is accompanied by a new publication, produced in collaboration with Figure 1.
-Publishing.
-Full colour photographs of Beau’s works are supported by contextual information and insights from his apprentices and friends, Wayne Alfred, Cole Speck and Alan Hunt.
-Essays by LaTiesha Fazakas, John Cussans and Candice Hopkins examine the continued impact of Beau’s art and life.
+The exhibition is accompanied by a publication, produced in collaboration with Figure 1.
+Publishing, Vancouver.
+Full colour photographs of Dick's works are supported by contextual information and insights from his apprentices and friends.
+Essays by LaTiesha Fazakas, John Cussans and Candice Hopkins examine the continued impact of Beau Dick's art and life.

 Beau Dick: Devoured by Consumerism was conceived by Beau Dick and LaTiesha Fazakas, and is organized by Fazakas Gallery.
 The exhibition debuted at White Columns, New York from March 15 - May 4, 2019.
 Remai Modern's presentation is organized by Rose Bouthillier, Curator (Exhibitions).